This Hearty Sausage, Kale & Lentil Soup will warm you up and keep you wanting more!

 I used some of my homemade slow cooker bone broth as the stock (I had it on hand in the freezer), but you can swap it out for some boxed chicken broth too.
 They’ll both work just fine and will be amazingly seasoned at the end of the cooking process.
 That’s because the lentils cook in the stock.
 They’ll simmer away in there with some crushed tomatoes and will soften up to a wonderful, almost creamy texture.
 Once they reach that perfect texture, and the soup is nice and thick, we’ll add in some kale at the end.
 I’m using baby kale.
 I prefer the texture and find it to not be quite so bitter as the “adult” version.
 Look for it in tubs by the pre-packaged salad mixes.
 Don’t be shocked by the 5 cups that we’re adding in there.
 It’ll look like way too much at the beginning, but in just a few quick minutes, it shrinks down to almost nothing.
 I love knowing that I have 5 cups of nutritious kale packed in there – Hello healthy!
 Not to mention, all that fiber that the lentils add too… I’m making up for aforementioned Hamburger Helper.

-To finish it all off, I added in a splash of red wine vinegar and a sprinkling of fresh parsley – It just helps to brighten up everything at the end.
+To finish off this Sausage, Kale & Lentil Soup, I added in a splash of red wine vinegar and some fresh parsley – It just helps to brighten up everything at the end.
 Don’t forget to season with salt and pepper too – You’ll need a good sprinkling of both, but it will depend on the salt content of your chicken stock… So, dress it up at the end to your liking.
 The end result?
-So much better than the stuff from the can!
+This homemade Sausage, Kale & Lentil Soup is SO much better than the stuff from the can!
 I mean, SO much better…

 Have you made any upgrades to some of your favorite childhood foods?
 I’d love to hear in the comments below.